mahalichev/soccer-command/README.md

 Directory: `./controllers`

 # 🎖️ Result
-During the competition between students of the Department of MOEVM of St. Petersburg Electrotechnical University, this team took second place
+During the competition between students of the Department of MOEVM of St. Petersburg Electrotechnical University, this team took second place.